PatNei/Bsc-Sign-Language-Recon/Documents/weekly_meeting.md

 ...

 ### What helped you this week?
-- Switching from devcontainers from devbox
+- Switching from devcontainers to devbox
 - Reading the book

 ### What did you achieve?